 Applications for final theses must be issued through the online application process of the European University Viadrina before the active deadlines (see "Dates and Deadlines").
+The chair then calculates your score based on your submitted transcript of records.
 Once you are accepted, you are assigned to a supervisor and a topic area.
 Please familiarize yourself with all formalities in regard to your application, admission, submission etc. Especially important is to apply for admission to the final thesis at the examination office before the colloquium, otherwhise we cannot register your thesis.

 The Chair of Management and Organization supervises conceptual final theses in the areas of strategy, organization, and entrepreneurship.
-Every semester, the Chair allocates topic areas in the above-mentioned periods within which selected candidates develop their own topic.
+Every semester, the Chair allocates topic areas (SoSe21: Infodemic, Fake News and the Truth: Communication in Times of Crisis) in the above-mentioned periods within which selected candidates develop their own topic.
 Some of the topic areas allocated by the chair and topics that students have developed within their assigned topic area include:

 Previous topic areas:

 - Crisis Management & Crisis Communication

 - Participation in the strategy process: A discursive perspective